GT-RAIL/rms/README.md

 * Create a tmp folder
 * Setup the SQL server

-The RMS has been tested and developed on Ubuntu 14.04.
+The RMS has been tested and developed on Ubuntu 14.04 and Ubuntu 12.04.

+### Build
+Checkout [utils/README.md](utils/README.md) for details on building if you are contributing code.

 ### License
 rms is released with a BSD license.
 For full terms and conditions, see the [LICENSE](LICENSE) file.

 ### Authors
-See the [AUTHORS.md](AUTHORS) file for a full list of contributors.
+See the [AUTHORS](AUTHORS.md) file for a full list of contributors.